 It’s our opinion that it is absolutely worth it.
 And when you compare this to other adrenaline activities in Victoria Falls such as bungee jumping ($160), you’ll often find that the Devil’s Pool trip costs less.
 And you also should factor in that this experience includes a nice meal too!
 If you’ve traveled all the way to Victoria Falls, it’s our recommendation that Devil’s Pool is absolutely worth pursuing.

-Can You Go To Devil’s Pool On Your Own Without A Tour?
+Can You Get To Devil’s Pool Victoria Falls Independently On Your Own

 No, there’s no way to get to Devil’s Pool independently.
 You must visit Devil’s Pool as part of the Livingstone Island tour, which you obviously must pay for.
 In the earlier days of Devil’s Pool, it was less regulated, and you could find unofficial “tour guides” that would take you out there for a fraction of the price that is charged today.